Enslavement & Freedom in the Genesee Valley

 - Include educational opportunities for K-12 students in line with New York State Curriculum Standards

-Beginning at the Tollhouse and visiting the Towar Land Office, Quaker Meeting House, Livingston-Backus House, and Nathaniel Rochester House, guests will:
+Beginning at the Tollhouse and visiting the Towar Land Office, Quaker Meeting House, Livingston-Backus House, and Nathaniel Rochester House, join this 45-minute – 1 hour guided walking tour to:

 - Interact with the stories of real individuals in Western New York using primary source accounts, building an understanding of how we learn and know about the past, and engage in critical thinking related to history.